OpenBonfire/bonfire/README.md

 - Our goal here isn't to undermine Discord's monetization- we understand that Discord is a company with bills to pay and employees to feed.
 Our goal is to create a client that just doesn't suck.
 It's easy to take a platform like Discord for granted.
 Yes it has it's problems (I know that more than anyone), but they really have created a cool product, and it's something I'd like to improve as a user.

 - Are you a mobile client?
 Desktop client?
 Sort of both.
 Bonfire is a mobile-first client.
 All of the features we are adding right now are 100% intended for mobile, but because we are using Flutter it's possible to build Bonfire on other platforms.
-In fact, it currently works just about the same on Windows / MacOS / Linux as it does on mobile (it just needs to be re-themed and re-formatted to look nice).
-Web is on the radar, but will not work at the current moment.
+In fact, it currently works just about the same on Windows / MacOS / Linux / Web as it does on mobile (it just needs to be re-themed and re-formatted to look nice).

 - Perhaps, extensions?
 Well yes (in the future).
 The goal is that Bonfire can be modified to your liking, much like using Vencord and such.
 It would work very different from a developer standpoint, but having a built-in plugin marketplace would definitely be cool, although yes, quite difficult.
 It won't be a focus until the client is at a point I'd consider release-ready.